We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 What is the Cost of CBD Oil in NZ?

 CBD oil varies in price depending on concentration and brand.
-Most of our products are $3-5 per day on average to use.
+Most CBD products cost between $3-5 per day on average to use.
 An average bottle of CBD is $200.

 What are the Best CBD Oil Products in NZ?

-All products are imported from overseas (sold by NZ based companies) but there are no NZ-made products at the moment.
+All products are imported from overseas (sold by NZ based companies) and there are no NZ-made products at the moment.

-For example, for a child you may decide to go for a CBD isolate product over a full spectrum one.
+For example, for a child you may want for your doctor to prescribe CBD isolate product over a full spectrum one.
 For the purpose of saving on cost, you may purchase a more concentrated bottle over a smaller one.

 Does CBD Oil Show in a Drug Test?